 KI NDG’s response:

 Whatever different weights might be given would inherently bias the outcome.
 Instead, it is critical to create equal, adequate and effective representation of all stakeholder groups.
+Whether any system of weighting voting rights would be necessary or appropriate depends how participation was decided in the first place.
+If participation in the Steering Group has been carefully balanced, then equal voting rights would be essential; if not all stakeholder interests are fully represented in the Steering Group, then weighted voting might be necessary.
 The voting rights among the Steering Group should be shared equally within the group.
 Only one vote per participating organization can be made with a pre-determined designated representative.
 Participants that have a conflict of interest on any subject (such as a vendor voting on a certain proprietary technology or on a topic concerning a competitor) should recuse themselves from any discussion and related voting.

 3.7.
 How can appropriately broad representation within the Steering Group be ensured?
 To what extent and in what ways must the Federal government, as well as State, local, tribal, territorial, and foreign governments be involved at the outset?